etlegacy/etlegacy-docs/cvars.rst

 |                 | folder with the name provided.
 If empty, logging is disabled.                     |
 +-----------------+-----------------------------------------------------------------------------------+

- - Not to be confused with the engine cvar :code:`logfile`
+ - Not to be confused with the engine cvar `logfile`_

 --------